tomwhartung/artsyvisions.com/README.md

 ### 7. Apache Setup - on jane

+1. Upgrade django (if encounter issues, see details above)
+   - As root: `pip3 install Django==1.11.16`
+   - Optional, as root: `pip install --upgrade pip`
+   - NOTE: this broke pip earlier!
 1. Pull code
 1. Copy apache conf files from seeourminds.com to use on artsyvisions.com
 1. Update new artsyvisions.com conf files